Various colorful gemstones and crystals placed on a wooden surface with a glass container and a metallic box nearby.

 I’m Anna, Your Trauma Therapist

-A Licensed Professional Clinical Counselor (LPCC) and neurodivergent therapist.
+A Licensed Professional Clinical Counselor (LPCC) and neurodivergent trauma therapist.
 My work is grounded in the belief that healing begins with safety in the body.
 I offer trauma-informed, nervous-system-focused therapy for children, teens, adults, and families, supporting regulation, connection, and emotional ease before pushing for change.

 Why This Work Matters to Me